Flexible Covariate Adjustments in Regression Discontinuity Designs: Flexible Covariate Adjustments

-be a generic estimator of $\E[Y_i|Z_i=z]$ computed by minimizing some empirical loss function $L(f) =\sum_{i=1}^nl(Y_i,f(Z_i))$ over a set of candidate functions $\mathcal{F}$, and let $b>0$ be some positive bandwidth.
-We can then define a version of this estimator that ``targets'' the area just to the right of the cutoff as and similarly for $\wh\mu^-(z)$.
-The choice of $b$ involves a bias-variance trade-off similar to the one encountered in classical nonparametric kernel regression problems.
-We are not aware of generic theoretical results for such ``localized'' machine learning estimators in settings in with $b\to 0$ as $n\to\infty$.
-However, specific results are given by \citet{su2019non} for the lasso, and by \citet{colangelo2022double} for series estimators and deep neural networks.
+be a generic machine learning estimator of $\E[Y_i|T_i=t, Z_i=z]$, where $b>0$ is some positive bandwidth and $K$ is again a kernel function.
+We can then estimate $\mu^+(z)$ as $\wh \E_s[Y_i|T_i=1, Z_i=z]$ and $\mu^-(z)$ as $\wh \E_s[Y_i|T_i=0, Z_i=z]$.
+We refer to this type of implementation as ``localized'', as it effectively only uses data points whose realization of the running variable is close to the cutoff.
+The idea is to produce an estimate with small empirical loss in the relevant area around the cutoff rather than one with small ``overall'' loss.
+The downside of this approach is the reduced effective sample size and the need to choose the tuning parameter $b$.\footnote{The choice of $b$ involves a bias-variance trade-off similar to the one encountered in classical nonparametric kernel regression problems.
+We are not aware of generic theoretical results for such estimators in settings with $b\to 0$ as $n\to\infty$.
+Specific results are given by \citet{su2019non} for the lasso, and by \citet{colangelo2022double} for series estimators and deep neural networks.
+In our applications below, we simply use $b=h$.
+To make this simultaneous choice feasible, we use an iterative procedure.
+We first choose a reasonable preliminary first-stage bandwidth, like the one that would be optimal for RD estimation without covariates, and generate preliminary versions of the adjustment terms as described above.
+Next, we use the preliminary covariate-adjusted outcomes to pick an optimized second-stage bandwidth.
+Finally, we rerun both stages with this last bandwidth to obtain our empirical results.}